 What part of the arm does the MyoPro assist with movement?

-The brace is designed centrally around the elbow but positions the wrist and hand specifically to each individual.
+The orthosis is designed centrally around the elbow but positions the wrist and hand specifically to each individual.
 This structure allows for flexibility at the wrist so that the user can pronate and supinate if they have that ability.

 Will I be able to gain mobility in my hand?

 Technically speaking, the MyoPro focuses more directly on restoring movement in the elbow region.
-That being said, the brace can come equipped with a customizable hand grip and tailored for specific uses like holding silverware.
+That being said, the orthosis can come equipped with a customizable hand grip and tailored for specific uses like holding silverware.

-If an individual needs added support to the shoulder area, that is something that can be discussed with Chris when getting fitted for their MyoPro.
-Even though the design of the MyoPro is centralized around elbow movement it is important for patients to understand that the brace should not discontinue the use of an exercise therapy or rehabilitation program.
+If an individual needs added support to the shoulder area, that is something that can be discussed with Chris when getting fit for their MyoPro.
+Even though the design of the MyoPro is centralized around elbow movement it is important for patients to understand that the orthosis should not discontinue the use of an exercise therapy or rehabilitation program.
 Working with a therapist on building strength along side the use of the MyoPro, in our opinion, will provide maximum results.

 Does having spasticity negate my chances of using the MyoPro?

 Not necessarily.
-Spasticity does play into effect but it largely depend on the patient’s understanding of the MyoPro technology.
+Spasticity does play into effect but it largely depends on the patient’s understanding of the MyoPro technology.
 The mode and setting of the device can allow patients to turn off overactive muscles via biofeedback.
-Individuals with moderate spasticity will usually learn how to control and relax their muscle tone after an extended period of time with the brace.
+Individuals with moderate spasticity will usually learn how to control and relax their muscle tone after an extended period of time with the orthosis.
 For those with severe spasticity, it is recommended that they look into alternative forms of treatment as there is a higher risk of overworking the nerves.